BOBeirne/Automate-Boring-Stuff-Study/PART 2 - PROJECTS/mod 11 - FILES 2/MOD11 NOTES - Organizing Files.md

 Extracts a single, specified file into a cwd
 Can also optionally specify path to extract to
-If folder doesn't yet exist, P{ython will create it.
+If folder doesn't yet exist, Python will create it.

 ```python
 example_zip.extract('file.txt')